MohammedEQudah/PSTask/API_Instruction.md

 on my pc the host is (192.168.1.8) maybe your pc difference (this iformation is very importent to make the connection between api project and database)

+#Additionl filtaring

+about filtaring i am add all filtaring you ask on the task file but i dont use it on the angular files i am used custom pipes for filtaring

+#Second Repo
 go to angular file project
 https://github.com/MohammedEQudah/AngularBusinessCard